awslabs/autonomous-driving-data-framework/modules/sensor-extraction/ros-to-parquet/README.md

 - `timeout-seconds`: after how many seconds should a single container job timeout
 - `vcpus`: how many vcpus does a container need
 - `memory-mib`: how much ram does a container need

+#### Optional
+- `removal-policy`: Elect to retain ECR repositories when deleting stacks
+- `solution-id`: a unique identifier for this deployment (must be used with `solution-description`)
+- `solution-name`: a unique name for this deployment (must be used with `solution-id`)
+- `solution-version`: a unique version for this deployment

+The parameters `(solution-*)` will resolve a custom text that is used as a description of the stack if populated.

 ### Sample declaration of AWS Batch Compute Configuration